mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/26/Day-66/">March 26, 2017</a></small></div>
 <p><strong>Fox News host demands Paul Ryan resign, hours after Trump urged followers to watch</strong>.
-Jeanine Pirro, host of “Justice With Judge Jeanine,” delivered a diatribe against the House speaker, calling on him to step down after letting Trump down by not doing his share of the work in corralling Republican votes to fulfill a seven-year promise to repeal and replace the Affordable Care Act. (<a href="https://www.nytimes.com/2017/03/26/us/politics/jeanine-pirro-paul-ryan-trump.html" target="_blank">New York Times</a>)</p>
+Jeanine Pirro, host of “Justice With Judge Jeanine,” delivered a diatribe against the House speaker, calling on him to step down after letting Trump down by not doing his share of the work in corralling Republican votes to fulfill a seven-year promise to repeal and replace the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>. (<a href="https://www.nytimes.com/2017/03/26/us/politics/jeanine-pirro-paul-ryan-trump.html" target="_blank">New York Times</a>)</p>